hpiedcoq/terraserver/README.md

 Each folder in the "Profiles" folder (e.g., "xxxxxxxx.default") is a profile on your computer.

+## Installation

-Create a new directory inside this directory called "Chrome" (please respect the lower C)
+Once locatedreate a new directory inside this directory called "Chrome" (please respect the lower C)

 Save the file here.